 - Store in the fridge and use up within 1 month.

-- If you want to ferment it longer (up to 12 weeks) then I recommend omitting the peppers as they go slimy with longer fermentation periods.
-The shorter ferment adds a sweetness that goes nicely with the spices in this kraut.
+- If you want to ferment it longer than 1-week, I recommend omitting the peppers (hot and sweet) as they go slimy with longer fermentation periods.

 Keywords: sauerkraut, vegan, gluten free, keto, dairy free, egg free, probiotic, antioxidant, fall, winter, spring, summer